I look down at the pile of paper sitting on the kitchen table and the list Claire has prepared. My shoulder starts aching.

 I shake my head.
 “What if we hadn’t been arguing?
 What if I’d looked and seen the four-wheel drive?
 Realised it wasn’t slowing down?
 What if I’d got the bloody Cappuccino Cream?
 What if I’d told her to stay home like I wanted her to?
 What if I’d invited Oliver to Christmas lunch?
 What if we’d left a minute earlier or a minute later?”

 “And what if you’d died?”
 It is barely a whisper and I can’t look at him, see the pain he’s carrying.
-“What would I have done with you?
+“What would I have done without you?
 What about the girls?”

 How many times have I wished it was me instead of her?
 Believing I deserved it because I am ungrateful, selfish and hateful.
 Because I’m not good enough and she was.

 How I have wanted to die, to be free of the guilt and the what ifs–knowing I would leave behind Claire and Jane and Matthew?
 And another wave of crushing, debilitating guilt because I want the relief.

 I choke up and Matthew drops down next to me.

 “She died thinking I hated her,” I sob, burying my head in his chest.